pip-services/pip-services-docs/content/en/net/sqlserver/persistence/sqlserver_persistence.md

 #### AutoCreateObject
 Adds an index definition to be created on opening.
 - This is a deprecated method.
-Use **EnsureSchema** instead.
+Use [EnsureSchema](#ensureschema) instead.

 > `protected` void AutoCreateObject(string schemaStatement)

-- **schemaStatement**: string - DML statement to autocreate database object
+- **schemaStatement**: string - DML statement to autocreate a database object

 #### ClearAsync
-Clears component state.
+Clears a component's state.

 > `public virtual` Task ClearAsync(string correlationId)

-- **correlationId**: string- the object to convert from the public partial format.
+- **correlationId**: string- object to convert from the public partial format.

 #### ClearSchema
 Clears all auto-created objects